-We assessed management's calculation of gross premiums amounting to AED 1,206 million and net unearned premium reserve amounting to AED 70 million (note 11) by performing audit procedures, which included among others:
+We assessed management's calculation of gross premiums amounting to AED 923 (note 19) million and net unearned premium reserve amounting to AED 79 million (note 10) by performing audit procedures, which included among others:

 - We assessed whether the Group's revenue recognition policies complied with IFRS and tested the implementation of those policies.
 Specifically, we considered whether the premium on policies are accounted for on the date of inception of policies, by testing a sample of revenue items to policy contracts. - We evaluated and tested the operating effectiveness of the internal controls over the recording of revenue in the correct period. - We compared the unearned premium reserve balance as per the consolidated financial statements to the reserve balance computed by the Group's actuary.